cloudflare/cloudflare-docs/content/waf/rate-limiting-rules/create-api.md

 ---
 pcx-content-type: how-to
 type: overview
-title: Create Rate Limiting rules via API
+title: Create rate limiting rules via API
 weight: 16
 layout: list
 ---

-# Create Rate Limiting rules via API
+# Create rate limiting rules via API

-Use the [Rulesets API](/ruleset-engine/rulesets-api/) to create a Rate Limiting rule via API.
+Use the [Rulesets API](/ruleset-engine/rulesets-api/) to create a rate limiting rule via API.

 {{<Aside type="note">}}

 This feature is only available for select customers on an Enterprise plan.

-For API guidance on the previous version of Cloudflare Rate Limiting, refer to the [Cloudflare API documentation](https://api.cloudflare.com/#rate-limits-for-a-zone-properties).
+For API guidance on the previous version of rate limiting rules, refer to the [Cloudflare API documentation](https://api.cloudflare.com/#rate-limits-for-a-zone-properties).

 {{</Aside>}}

-A Rate Limiting rule is similar to a regular rule handled by the ruleset engine, but contains an additional `ratelimit` field with the rate limiting configuration.
-Refer to [Rate limiting parameters](/waf/custom-rules/rate-limiting/parameters/) for more information on this field and its parameters.
+A rate limiting rule is similar to a regular rule handled by the ruleset engine, but contains an additional `ratelimit` field with the rate limiting configuration.
+Refer to [Rate limiting parameters](/waf/rate-limiting-rules/parameters/) for more information on this field and its parameters.

-You must deploy Rate Limiting rules to the `http_ratelimit` phase.
+You must deploy rate limiting rules to the `http_ratelimit` phase.

-## Create a Rate Limiting rule
+## Create a rate limiting rule

-To create a Rate Limiting rule, add a rule with a `ratelimit` field to the `http_ratelimit` phase entry point ruleset by issuing a `PUT` request (refer to the example below).
+To create a rate limiting rule, add a rule with a `ratelimit` field to the `http_ratelimit` phase entry point ruleset by issuing a `PUT` request (refer to the example below).

 Add any existing rules in the ruleset to the request by including their rule ID in the `rules` field of the request body.
 Rate limiting rules must appear at the end of the rules list.